carbon-language/carbon-lang/docs/project/principles/README.md

 typically more focused on achieving a specific goal or set of goals.
 The principle can help acheive consistency across those multiple designs.

-Note that these principles seek to establish both what the project aims to achieve as well as approaches we want to exclude.
+Note that these principles seek to establish both the approaches the project wants to pursue as well as those we want to exclude.